 Travel to Cuba

-Professionals are authorized to travel to Cuba to conduct research, provided:
+Professionals are authorized to travel to Cuba to conduct research and attend meetings and conferences, provided:

-- The research directly relates to the traveler’s profession or area of expertise, including full-time graduate study
+• The research, meeting, or conference directly relates to the traveler’s profession or area of expertise, including full-time graduate study

-- The traveler’s schedule does not include free time in excess of that consistent with a full-time research effort
+• The traveler’s schedule does not include free time in excess of that consistent with a full-time research effort or attendance at professional events

 Structured Educational Programs